 After exploring Puteoli, where Paul landed (Acts 28:13), we will head to Rome—following in the footsteps of Paul along the via Appia.

 We will spend four and a half days exploring the wonderful archaeological and traditional sites of Rome—the place Paul was imprisoned twice, and eventually martyred (as was Peter).
 Dr. Thompson and I will be giving mini-lectures along the way both on the bus and on the sites.
 We will relate what we are seeing to the New Testament and the Early Christian Church.
 Thus, this is not a mere tour, but a hands-on experience as we study the New Testament and its Greco Roman background together!
 We invite you to join us on this unique, exciting, adventure!
 Contact me soon for additional details.

 We hope you will join us!
 Contact us soon if you are interested (firstname.lastname@example.org).

 Carl and Mary Rasmussen

-The image above is of the Grand Harbor of Valletta, Malta.
+The image above is of the Luzzu that took us out to the place where Paul's ship anchored before being wrecked on a sandbar.
 After spending 3 months on Malta, after the shipwreck, Paul set sail to Rome from there.